javipalanca/simfleet/docs/develop.rst

 ~~~~~~~~~~~~~~~~
 This behavior makes the Taxi agent to move to the current location of the Passenger agent with which it has reached
 an agreement to perform a taxi service.
 After picking the Passenger agent up, the Taxi will then transport it to
 its destination.
+During that travel, the behavior informs the Passenger agent of where the Taxi is and what it is
+doing (going to pick up the Passenger, taking the Passenger to its destination, reaching the destination, etc.).
+All
+this is performed by sending the Passenger agent some messages which belong of another, dedicated protocol
+called `TRAVEL_PROTOCOL`.

-Once in the Passenger agent's destination, the Passenger agent is informed, and then the state of the Taxi agent
+Once the Taxi reaches the Passenger agent's destination and the Passenger agent is informed about it, the state of
-is again changed to `TAXI_WAITING`, indicating that it is now free again, and it may start receiving new requests
+the Taxi agent (of the strategy behavior) is here changed to `TAXI_WAITING`, indicating that it is now free,
-from other Passenger agents.
+and hence making the Taxi agent available again to receiving new requests from other Passenger agents.

 WARNING: This behavior is internal and automatic, and it is not intended to be modified while developing
 new negotiation strategies.
+The same applies to the `TRAVEL_PROTOCOL` protocol.